Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Mitigations:
    * TLS is used by default for communication with all object storages, providing an additional layer of security for data in transit.
   * Querier must check the integrity of the metrics  received from object storage Plane before delivering it back to the user.
-If the integrity check fails then the metrics must be discarded and logged as a security event.
+  * If the integrity check fails then the metrics must be discarded and logged as a security event.

+Repudiation
+* Threat: Repudiation of actions perfomed on the Thanos system
+* Mitigations:
+  * Implement centralized audit collection and alerting for any suspicious activity or security events.
+  * Implement auditing for actions performed by Thanos users and admin.
+  * * Audit logging of components.